airr-community/ogrdb/scripts/readme.md

 - An [example genotype file](https://github.com/airr-community/ogre/blob/master/static/docs/genotype_1.csv)
 - [Definitions](https://github.com/airr-community/ogre/blob/master/static/templates/genotype_fields.csv) of the fields used in the genotype.

-At the moment, OGRDB only accepts submissions of inferred human IGHV genes.
-The definitions and associated tools will be updated as the scope of accepted inferences is widened.

 ## Creating the Genotype File with genotype_statistics.R